 Generally speaking, major-life decisions, like those concerning religion, discipline, finances, morality, recreation, physical health, education, and emergencies should be discussed and made jointly (unless you and your co-parent don't share legal custody).
 You don't always have to agree with your co-parent: Married parents often have differing ideas about all or some of these issues, so there's no reason to assume that divorced parents should always agree on them either.
 What's important is how you deal with differences, not that they exist.

 Choosing your battles is the first step.
-For example, if there are problems with school-related issues like homework or punctuality, these are important topics with long-term repercussions that should be discussed with the other parent.
+For example, if there are problems with school-related issues like homework or punctuality, these are important topics that have long-term repercussions, and should be discussed with the other parent.
 On the other hand, discussing minor topics—such as the other parent's choice of clothing or snack foods for your child—probably isn't worth it.

 Once some of the emotions from the divorce begin to clear, these topics can be revisited.
 Parents (especially those in the early stages of separation and divorce) should give one another some room to parent.